sksannifuddin/python-mastery/README.md

-# Placement Preparation 2027

-This repository contains my complete placement preparation journey for 2027.

-I started this repository to track my daily learning progress and improve my consistency in coding, problem-solving, data science, machine learning, and AI.
+# 🐍 Python Mastery

+Welcome to my **Python Mastery** repository!

+This repository documents my complete journey of learning and mastering Python—from the fundamentals to advanced concepts.
+I use it to practice consistently, improve my problem-solving skills, and build a strong programming foundation for Artificial Intelligence, Data Science, and Machine Learning.

+---

-## Goal
+## 🎯 Goal

-To become placement-ready before December 2026 by completing:

-* Python Programming
-* Object-Oriented Programming
-* File Handling and Exception Handling
-* Advanced Python
-* NumPy
-* Pandas
-* Matplotlib
-* Seaborn
-* SQL
-* Statistics
-* Feature Engineering
-* Machine Learning
-* Deep Learning
-* Natural Language Processing
-* Generative AI
-* End-to-End Projects

-## Daily Progress

-I will update this repository every day with:
+To develop a strong understanding of Python by mastering:

-* Python programs
+* Python Fundamentals
-* Practice questions
-* Notes
-* Interview questions
-* Mini projects
-* Data analysis notebooks
-* Machine learning projects

-## Current Phase

-### Phase 1: Python Complete Revision

-Start Date: June 23, 2026
-Target Completion: July 10, 2026

-Topics:

-* Variables
-* Data Types
+* Variables & Data Types
 * Operators
+* Input & Output
 * Conditional Statements
 * Loops
 * Strings